-Child-on-child abuse
+22.Peer-on-peer abuse

-For the purposes of this policy, "child-on-child abuse" is defined as abuse between children.
-The school has a zero-tolerance approach to abuse, including child-on-child abuse, as confirmed in the Child Protection and Safeguarding Policy's statement of intent.
+For the purposes of this policy, "peer-on-peer abuse" is defined as abuse between children.

+The school has a zero-tolerance approach to abuse, including peer-on-peer abuse, as confirmed in the Child Protection and Safeguarding Policy's statement of intent.

-All staff will be aware that child-on-child abuse can occur between pupils of any age and gender, both inside and outside of school, as well as online.
-All staff will be aware of the indicators of child-on-child abuse, how to identify it, and how to respond to reports.
-All staff will also recognise that even if no cases have been reported, this is not an indicator that child-on-child abuse is not occurring.
-All staff will speak to the DSL if they have any concerns about child-on-child abuse.
+All staff will be aware that peer-on-peer abuse can occur between pupils of any age and gender, both inside and outside of school, as well as online.
+All staff will be aware of the indicators of peer-on-peer abuse, how to identify it, and how to respond to reports.
+All staff will also recognise that even if no cases have been reported, this is not an indicator that peer-on-peer abuse is not occurring.
+All staff will speak to the DSL if they have any concerns about peer-on-peer abuse.